doitintl/iris3/README.md

 (The Python 2 version is long since obsolete, not well-supported, and some necessary APIs cannot be used with it.)
 1. Labeling for PubSub Topics and Subscriptions
 1. Project labels can be automatically copied into each resource in the project.
+See `config.yaml`
 1. Option to choose the projects in which resources that will be labeled;
 or to label across the entire organization.
 1. Option to save costs by using only cron, without labeling on demand.